ricardoboss/Prolangle/CONTRIBUTING.md

     - If you are doing something else, name it `<short-description>`
     - The branch name should be in `kebab-case`
 3. Make your changes
+4. Summarize your changes in the [`CHANGELOG.md`]
-4. Commit and push your changes
+5. Commit and push your changes
-5. Create a pull request against the `main` branch
+6. Create a pull request against the `main` branch
-6. Wait for the pull request to be reviewed and be ready to make changes if necessary
+7. Wait for the pull request to be reviewed and be ready to make changes if necessary

 ## Everything else